YangLu1031/cloud-builders/Beta/README.md

 Users interested in a more stable experience can await the GA release of these Beta Builders.
-The existing `gcr.io/cloud-builders/...` images will continue to be maintained until long after the GA release of these new images.
+The existing `gcr.io/cloud-builders/...` images will continue to be maintained for the foreseeable future.

 #### Direct Use of Community-Supported Images